MichaelBreitung/Development-How-Tos/How-To-Use-Docker.md

 - **docker image pull < name:tag >** - Pull an image with a certain tag from the docker registry.
 - **docker image build -t < name:tag > .** - Call this command inside a folder containing a *Dockerfile* to create an image.
 The final . tells the command to look in the current folder for the *Dockerfile*.
 You can also specify a specific path there and call this command from another directory.
+- **docker image build -t < name:tag > -f < custom Dockerfile > .** - Same as above, but using a custom dockerfile.
 - **docker image ls** - list all installed images.
 Shorthand is **docker images**.
 - **docker image rm < name | ID >** - Remove specific image.
 Shorthand is **docker rmi**.
 - **docker image rm $(docker images -q)** - Remove all images.

 ### docker container

-- **docker container run -d < name | ID >** - Create and start a container of specified name or ID and detach from it.
+- **docker container run -d < image tag | ID >** - Create and start a container of specified name or ID and detach from it.
 You stay inside your current session and keep control over the input.
-- **docker container run -it < name | ID > bash** - Create and start a container of specified name or ID and run bash inside of it in interactive mode.
+- **docker container run -it < image tag | ID > bash** - Create and start a container and run bash inside of it in interactive mode.
 This allows you to directly interact with the bash.
 Shorthand is **docker run -i < name | ID > bash**
 - **docker container run --network < network name > < name | ID >** - Create and start a container and attach it to a specific network.
 - **docker container exec -it < name | ID > bash** - Run bash inside an already started container of specified name or ID in interactive mode.
 - **docker container ls -a** - list all running containers and show current status.
 Shorthand is **docker ps -a**.
 With this command you also see containers that have been stopped and their names.